lbTarrell/ultrasaagain/data/nlu.md

 - give me music
 - what's the hot song now
 - i need a song
+- what is the best song during shower

 ## intent:music_playlist
 - give me a music playlist